MUNsdh/readthedocs/docs/source/Using the Profilometer in the Lab.rst

 .. image:: ../_static/images/Profilometer_32.png
    :width: 1000px

 This will make the height map images easier to edit later.
-Now click the button right next to the color palette and set the color range such that the highest part of your profile is completely white, and the **ground plane** (**not** necessarily the lowest layer of your profile) is completely black.
+Now click the button right next to the color palette and set the color range such that the highest part of your profile is completely white, and the **ground plane** (the lowest layer of your profile) is completely black.
 This will ensure that anything above the ground plane is registered by the height-map converter to be at the right height above the ground.
 The dropdown for accessing the color range selector is shown below.

 .. image:: ../_static/images/Profilometer_31.png
    :width: 1000px